 Kitty laughs the laugh of the free.

-KITTY: I couldn’t answer that one.26
+KITTY: I couldn’t answer that one.14

 This is the one time where I must include the direction from the screenplay.
 It is telling that the script notes her laugh is the laugh of the free.
 In this moment, she is flaunting her freedom from the men on the committee, taking on the exact opposite stance which her husband has taken.
 Her complicated relationship to communism and to the Communist Party is displayed here, not through a shameful recollection of a questionable past, but through an honest and free appraisal of her experiences snaking around the committee’s questions.

 It is true, however, that Kitty Oppenheimer had long not been a Communist by the time of the Oppenheimer hearing.
 In her words, she hadn’t been a Communist since she left Youngstown in 1936.
 Her husband there in Youngstown, Ohio had been active in the Party, and she along with him, but by the time of her marriage to Oppenheimer she had long put Communist organizing behind her.
 This pattern bears out through the rest of the communist and once-communist characters.
 Most tragically, Tatlock was dead, having committed suicide in her bathtub.
-The fates of the film’s other communists are briefly summarized partway through: “His brother [unlike Oppenheimer, he and his wife were active and open CPUSA members] was blacklisted by every university in the country… Lomanitz wound up working the railroad, laying track… Chevalier went into exile…”27 By the film’s final act, the vibrant world of the Popular Front is well and truly dead, its last thread in the narrative Oppenheimer himself.
+The fates of the film’s other communists are briefly summarized partway through: “His brother [unlike Oppenheimer, he and his wife were active and open CPUSA members] was blacklisted by every university in the country… Lomanitz wound up working the railroad, laying track… Chevalier went into exile…”25 By the film’s final act, the vibrant world of the Popular Front is well and truly dead, its last thread in the narrative Oppenheimer himself.
 Every communist in the film has either ceased being a communist, died, or been forced into obscurity.
 The world of Oppenheimer’s 1936 Popular Front has been tragically obliterated.

 History And Myth

 Moreso than some other historical dramas, Nolan’s Oppenheimer is strongly interested in history itself, and in how its characters relate to and represent history.
 This is more than a simple recounting of events; despite how one commentator characterized it, the film is much more than a brief biography of Oppenheimer’s life.
-Most notably, the film gets a number of key points factually wrong as to better serve the narrative!28 The film treats J. Robert Oppenheimer as a man burdened by the great and terrible force of history, by the intersection of his own faults and shortcomings with events well out of his control despite his own efforts to control them.
+Most notably, the film gets a number of key points factually wrong as to better serve the narrative!26 The film treats J. Robert Oppenheimer as a man burdened by the great and terrible force of history, by the intersection of his own faults and shortcomings with events well out of his control despite his own efforts to control them.
 Ascertaining a singular coherent philosophy of history from the film is difficult, because ultimately, Oppenheimer is not a work of academic, analytic history.
 Rather, it is history as myth and art.

 This is why the double tragedy is so significant; not only does the film treat Oppenheimer as a tragic figure caught up in history buoyed by his (according to the film) incomparable genius, it also depicts the history of the Popular Front and American communism as the tragedy that it was.
 It is deeply invested in the mythology of J. Robert Oppenheimer, the Father of the Atom, the man who grew to regret the terrible thing he had created, and it similarly attempts to mythologize the very epoch of American society out of which Oppenheimer and his bomb emerged.
 The atomic bomb is, in a sense, the birth of the twentieth and twenty-first century world, the fiery birth of American world hegemony and, with it, the Cold War and all the repercussions which reverberated out from that world-conflict.
 Inevitably the Communists, for all their efforts to be loyal American citizens after 1941, would be tragically caught in the crosshairs of History, and with them, Oppenheimer himself.
 Just as Aeschylus presented the tragedy of Prometheus in an effort to explain his present world with its newborn democracy, so too does Nolan’s film present the tragedy of the American Icarus to explain the birth of our world, with the closing scene of his own impotence representing the ceaseless march of history.
 A much more pessimistic appraisal of history through myth than Aeschylus!